my favorite digital

 motherboard sounds if (when!)
 I need to do that;

-Is packaged in a nice little slimline box, USB powered, with standard audio connectors on the
+Is packaged in a nice little slimline box, USB powered, with standard 3.5mm stereo audio

 Is a current, supported product, certified for Windows 8.1, from a well respected supplier;